jaysaurus/mongoose-type-number-enums/README.md

 [![Build Status](https://travis-ci.org/jaysaurus/mongoose-type-number-enums.svg?branch=master)](https://travis-ci.org/jaysaurus/mongoose-type-number-enums)

 # mongoose-type-number-enums
-Adds support for mongoose to work with enums whose value type is 'number'.
-Added as vanilla mongoose only allows for persisting string-based enums.
+Adds support for mongoose to use enums that persist to mongoDB as numbers rather than strings.

 ## Installation
 You can install mongoose-type-number-enums via npm.